5 Proven Tips to Rev Up Your Metabolism, Flatten Your Tummy and Get You in Shape!

 Okay, that's because when I was outside and in a rush I usually didn't take much fiber and ample calorie from the food I ate.
 So, when I reached home at around 9 or 10 P.M., my stomach would rumble.
 Then I'll get in the kitch and whip up a small bowl of oatmeal.
 I'll sprinkle some almond nuts, pumpkin seeds and milled flax.

-You can also make a cup of warm almond milk, and put in some granola, just enough to fulfil your hunger but yet not too much that it'll disrupt your sleep.
+You can also make a cup of warm almond milk, and put in some granola, just enough to stop your hunger pangs but yet not too much that it'll disrupt your sleep.

 I mean, where possible, finish your dinner and that's it.
 If for some reasons you feel slightly hungry a couple of hours after dinner, then use what you have (preferably nutritional food) in the pantry or kitch to fill your stomach.
 Get it?